 This bonus lecture gives some practical advice and best practices for data science experimentation in consumer internet, assuming that the student intends to use the knowledge gained from this course in a real life application.

 Larry Wai is an avid scientist who’s currently pushing the frontiers of data science.
 Larry has designed a unique scalable framework that allows multiple individual data scientists to become “full stack,” taking control of their own destinies from the exploration and research phase, through algorithm deployment, experiment set-up, and deep analytics.
-Prior to being Head of Data Science at Tubular Labs, Larry was Chief Data Scientist at Udemy, Larry was a lead data scientist at Groupon and, earlier, a principal analyst at Yahoo Search.
-He has published and pending patents related to search and discovery data science methods.
+Prior to being Head of Data Science at Tubular Labs, Larry was Chief Data Scientist at Udemy, a lead data scientist at Groupon and, earlier, a principal analyst at Yahoo Search.
+He has patents related to search and discovery data science methods.
 Before moving into the consumer Internet field, he was a scientist working on particle astrophysics, with physics experiments ranging from neutrino oscillations to detection of dark matter.
 He was recently awarded a portion of the 2016 Breakthrough Prize in Fundamental Physics for fundamental discovery and exploration of neutrino oscillations.